nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### <span id='feature-delete'> Deleting a person : `delete` </span>

-_Deletes the specified person from the address book._
+_Deletes the specified person from the CCA Manager._

 **Format**: `delete INDEX`